coinbase/coinbase-ios-sdk/README.md

 You now need to create an OAuth2 application for your iOS application at [https://www.coinbase.com/oauth/applications](https://www.coinbase.com/oauth/applications).
 Click `+ Create an Application` and enter a name for your application.
 In `Permitted Redirect URIs`, you should enter "your_scheme://coinbase-oauth" - for example, if your custom URI scheme is "com.example.app.coinbase-oauth", then you should enter "com.example.app.coinbase-oauth://coinbase-oauth".
 Save the application and take note of the Client ID and Secret.

+You also need to add `com.coinbase.oauth-authorize` to `LSApplicationQueriesSchemes` in the `info.plist` file.
+This will allow your app to open Coinbase app and make the whole flow of authorization simpler if user already has the app installed.

 You can now integrate the OAuth2 sign in flow into your application.
 Use `startOAuthAuthenticationWithClientId:scope:redirectUri:meta:` to start the external sign in process.

 ```objective-c